 One of the characteristics of Trois trios that makes it such an appealing composition is the inventive chromaticism of the writing.
 Combined with the infectiously attractive blending of the female voices, it makes for a rich and robust sonic brew for sure.

 Schmitt scored the music so that it could be sung by a women’s chorus, or alternatively by three solo voices (a soprano, mezzo and contralto).
 But as was the case with many of his creations, the composer also prepared a version of Trois trios for voices and orchestra in addition to the one with piano.

-As it so happened, it was in that form that the first public performance of the music occurred in April 1942, featuring three soloists (Mmes.
+As it happened, it was in its solo voices form that the first public performance of the music occurred in April 1942, featuring three soloists (Mmes.
 Blanc-Andrea, Myrtal and Fleuret) rather than a full chorus, along with the Pasdeloup Orchestra.

 Writing about that premiere performance in the pages of Les Nouveaux temps, the French arts journalist Robert Bernard noted: